NEW! MassTaxConnect will be available for additional tax types on December 5, 2016

 With the new system in place, business taxpayers are able to register, submit returns, schedule and make payments and much more.
 All that taxpayers liked about WebFile for Business is now part of MassTaxConnect and then some.
 Check out the features and benefits.
 Top Benefits of MTC

-Personal income taxpayers will be able to register, schedule and make payments, and review any notices or other communications on MassTaxConnect.
+Personal income taxpayers will be able to schedule and make payments, send and receive secure e-messages, allow account access for a tax professional, and review notices or other communications from DOR on MassTaxConnect.

-It is not mandatory to register for MassTaxConnect, except to give your tax professional access to your account.
-In fact, most individual taxpayers will not notice any changes to their tax filing practices unless they file using WebFile for Income, which will not be available as of November 2016.
-Most WebFile for Income users will likely qualify for free filing options.
+It is not mandatory to register for MassTaxConnect except for some activities like allowing access to your account for your tax professional.
+Most individual taxpayers will not notice any changes to their tax filing practices unless they filed income tax returns using WebFile for Income, which will close at midnight on November 6, 2016.
+Although personal income tax returns cannot be filed through MassTaxConnect, most WebFile for Income users will qualify for free filing options.
 Check out the filing options.